About the project

 The UK is losing wildlife at an alarming rate, once common species such as water voles, swifts and curlews are rapidly fading others such as wildcats and lynx are long gone.

-Farming has now ceased on 400 acres at Coombeshead.
-Our land is re-adjusting to a more wild state and supporting more and more wildlife as a result.
+Farming ceased on 400 acres at Coombeshead.
+Our land has re-adjusted to a more wild state and is supporting more and more wildlife as a result.

 Careful reseeding and planting, combined with grazing and browsing by our exmoor ponies, short horn cattle and buffalo, combined with the rootling of our iron age pigs is leading to the recovery of our land.